BioCryst Pharmaceuticals: Multiple Value Drivers With A Coronavirus Kicker

 BioCryst appears quite cheap from a "sum of parts" point of view, with downside cushion provided by lead oral HAE program and its Factor D inhibitor.

-Catalysts this year include initial data for BCX9930 in PNH patients (opens door to treating other alternative pathway diseases) and regulatory approval for berotralstat in HAE ($500 million opportunity).
+Catalysts this year include initial data for BCX9930 in PNH patients (opens door to treating other alternative pathway diseases) and regulatory approval for berotralstat in HAE (a $500 million opportunity).

 Optionality is provided to investors in the form of broad spectrum antiviral galidesivir, which could receive government funding for COVID-19 trials via an existing contract or new agreement.